tanjyy/ridesio/README.md

 #### Feed screen (both ride request and ride offering)
 - [x] User can click button to open settings menu (like on Uber/Lyft).
 - [x] User can view their profile in a profile tab.
-- *Optional*: User can see all ride offerings and requests in a single view.
 - *Optional*: User can sort rides by different criteria (distance, cost)
 - *Optional*: User can search for rides